databricks/diviner/docs/grouped_prophet.rst

 Usage of this method with the above specified df would generate 4 individual predictions; one for each row.

-.. note:: The :ref:`forecast` method is more appropriate for most use cases as it will continue immediately after the
+.. note:: The :ref:`forecasting` method is more appropriate for most use cases as it will continue immediately after the
     training period of data terminates.

 Save